FranckPachot/mongo-oltp-scalability-benchmark/README.md

 docker compose up bench

 ```
-It may take time for Oracle to become available, as it takes a while to start.
+It may take several minutes for Oracle to become available, watch out for `ORAMLVERSION null` in the container logs.

 After a while, all connections are available, and the response time is displayed for each: